njgit/App-Pipeline-Lite/README.md

 ```bash
 plite new filter-seq
 ```
- creates a new pipeline directory and a set of skeletonn files.
+ creates a new pipeline directory and a set of skeleton files.
 ```bash
 plite vp filter-seq
 ```